istarlet/netflix_viewing_habits/README.md

 I need to gather the data, add to a Jupyter Notebook, and explore the data.

 ### Changes to the Project Plan
 I turned in my Project Plan when I only had my Netflix dataset.
-I
+Since then, I was able to obtain my Hulu and Prime Video datasets.

+### Project Challenges

 # Datasets Used
 ### Personal Streaming Viewing History